SupposeNot/RAMP/RAMP 0.7 Release Notes.md

+# RAMP 0.7.01 Release Notes
+This includes some bug fixes and additional support for premaniplexes.

+## Changes since 0.7
+- Improvements to Mix an FlagMix to better support premaniplexes.
+- ConnectionGroups now know they are IsSggi when created.
+- Fixed a bug in quotients for reflexible maniplexes.
+- Added chiral maniplexes to the classes IsInternallySelfDual can assess.

 # RAMP 0.7 Release Notes

 This is a beta release of *The Research Assistant for Maniplexes and Polytopes*, a package for working with maps on surfaces, abstract polytopes, and related discrete geometric objects in GAP 4.11.0 or greater.
 More information about GAP is available at https://www.gap-system.org/.
 You will need to install the RAMP folder in your GAP package directory to use the included functions, and documentation on all of RAMP's features is available through the GAP help system after you have run `LoadPackage("ramp");`.
 We recommend adding this command to the end of your `gaprc` file.